mikebrady/dacquery/README.md

 #### NOTES
 Dacquery must have permission to access the ALSA sound system.
 It should complain if it does not.

 For Dacquery to fully investigate a device, the device must be idle.
-If you can't free up a device, perhaps it is being used by a sound server such as PulseAudio or PipeWire.
+If you can't free up a device, it may be an indication that it is being used by a sound server such as PulseAudio or PipeWire.

 To  test  a  HDMI  interface, it is usually necessary to have a HDMI device connected to it and enabled at the time your system boots up.
 Otherwise, the HDMI interface may be listed as uninitialised.